How does the pre-school/ nursery know if children need extra help and what should I do if I think my child has special educational needs?

 Our nursery prides itself on its warm and caring ethos and we are keen to welcome all children with special educational needs.
 Provided we have the appropriate training from parents/carers and outside agencies e.g. community nurses, and sufficient staff to provide one-to-one care, we are able to provide a degree of medical support.
 Prescribed medicines can be administered by us but only following appropriate training and only with written permission from parents/carers.
 A child’s personal care is dealt with by either their key person or by another member of staff in our small team.
 Wherever possible, we encourage all children to contribute his/her views and we try to include these in our planning.
 If this is not possible, we always ask parents/carers for their contributions as they obviously have a great insight into their child’s likes, dislikes and opinions.

-What specialist services and expertise are available at or accessed by the setting?
+What specialist services and support are available to the pre-school/nursery?

-Our small staff team comprises two qualified teachers, one of whom is a trained SENCO.
-Another member of the team is a qualified occupational therapist.
-She is training to be a SENCO and currently works on a one-to-one basis with a child with SEND.
-All our staff have a wealth of experience and expertise in working with children with special educational needs.
+Our small staff team has a wealth of experience and expertise in working with children with special educational needs.
 We work closely with various specialist services on a regular basis and have developed good relationships with them e.g. physiotherapists, speech therapists, specialist early years teachers, community nurses and occupational therapists.
 We host and attend multi-agency meetings and play a key role in helping parents/carers access the necessary help and resources for their children.
-Our SENCO works closely with parents/carers all the time, writing detailed setting based plans, identifying individual children’s needs and co-ordinating and sourcing additional resources and services as necessary.
+Our SENCOs work closely with parents/carers all the time, writing detailed setting based support plans, identifying individual children’s needs and co-ordinating and sourcing additional resources and services as necessary.

 We include all our children in our trips outside nursery.
 We plan accordingly, taking account of access, safety, staffing etc to ensure that everyone can take part.
 We always work in partnership with parents/carers and always co-ordinate and plan together.
 Parents are welcome to join us whenever they like.

-Our nursery is fully wheelchair accessible, having a level side entrance and a ramp out into the large, flat garden.
+Our nursery is fully wheelchair accessible, having a level side entrance and if required, a ramp out into the large, flat garden.
 We have a classroom and a large hall with attractive displays of children’s work and lots of specifically sourced, accessible toys and activities.
-We have sanded wooden floors and freshly painted walls which help create a calm and welcoming environment for everyone.
+We have sanded wooden floors and have created a calm and welcoming environment for everyone.
 Our setting provides more than enough space for children with SEND to feel both stimulated and at ease and also allows them to be very much part of the group, surrounded by other children.
-Having a large hall enables us to devise and implement exercise programmes designed specifically for children with SEND e.g. using a walking frame.
+Having a large hall enables us to devise and implement exercise programmes designed specifically for children with SEND e.g. using a walking frame or devising ‘Jumping Beans’ activities to help with sensory processing.
 We always work in partnership with parents/carers and with the relevant outside agencies in order to secure the necessary resources and equipment for all our children with special educational needs.

-How will the setting prepare and support my child to join the setting,
+How will the pre-school/nursery help my child move on to school?